Mishaal bin Saud Al Saud: Governorship

 Mishaal bin Saud was made governor of the Najran Province in 1996.
 He replaced Fahd bin Khalid Al Sudairi in the post and became the first governor of the province from Al Saud family.
 Najran Province is border-area with Yemen.
 Therefore, the possibility of terror cells crossing from Yemen into Saudi Arabia is a serious threat.
 Tensions among the Ismaili community remained high since Prince Mishaal's arrival as governor, leading to major protests in 2000.
 Ismailis accused the local government of harassment, discrimination and arbitrary arrest and detention.
 As a result, activists from Najran petitioned King Abdullah to remove Prince Mishaal.
 To succeed, Mishaal bin Saud must be able to govern the local Ismaili population and maintain stability.
 However, Najran Province became the scene of violent clashes in 2000 when hundreds of Ismailis clashed with police.
 Ismailis told that it was the spur for plans to reduce their presence in the province, but that the settlement policy could provoke more social unrest.
 On 23 April 2000, three months after the authorities closed down their mosques on the Ismaili day of Eid al Fitr, strained relations between Ismaili Najranis and the governor, Mishaal bin Saud, came to a head over the arrest of an Ismaili cleric.

 Saudi Shiites asked the authorities to decline the settlement plans of Sunni Muslim Yemenis in southern Saudi Arabia to change the demographic balance in favor of Sunnis, although they are the majority.
 The Ismaili Shiites of Najran said they had petitioned King Abdullah in 2006 to halt settlement of up to 10,000 Yemeni tribesmen in housing projects built for them on the surrounding area of Najran city.

 A protest letter sent in January 2008 to the Governor Mishaal bin Saud complained of marginalisation and said plans to settle another Yemeni tribe must stop.
 "We received assurances that some issues might be resolved, but others will take time," said Mohammed Al Askar, an Ismaili activist involved in drawing up the petition.

 Prince Mishaal's term was last renewed in April 2005.
-On 4 November 2008, King Abdullah issued a royal decree relieving Mishaal bin Saud from his duties as g±overnor reportedly at his own request.
+On 4 November 2008, King Abdullah issued a royal decree relieving Mishaal bin Saud from his duties as governor reportedly at his own request.
 However, it was commonly believed that he was removed from office for his inability to maintain positive relations with the Ismaili community.